iskysun96/aptos-decentralized-journal-tutorial/README.md

 # Decentralized Journal Tutorial Template

 A starter template for building a decentralized journal application on Aptos.
+By completing this tutorial you will learn:
+1. Writing & testing Move smart contract
+2. Integrating frontend to the Aptos blockchain and your smart contract
+3. Using Geomi's No Code Indexer to set up a graphQL database

+In other words, this is the ultimate tutorial on how to build a fullstack decentralized application on the Aptos blockchain.

 This template includes all the UI components and styling, but the smart contract and blockchain integration logic are left for you to implement while following along with the tutorial video.

 ## 📺 Tutorial Video

-Follow along with the tutorial video to learn how to:
-- Build and publish a Move smart contract on Aptos
-- Implement entry functions for adding and deleting journal entries
-- Create view functions to query blockchain data
-- Integrate wallet connection and transaction submission
-- Build a complete full-stack decentralized application

-**[Link to tutorial video will be added here]**
+Watch here -> **[Link to tutorial video will be added here]**

 ## 🚀 Getting Started